TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 ### Integration with LookingGlass

 - [x] Clean up and test all Catalyst methods
-- [ ] Save Catalyst recipes and annotators in database
+- [x] Save Catalyst recipes and annotators in database
-- [ ] API methods to save, edit, delete, rerun filters
+- [x] API methods to save, edit, delete, rerun filters
-- [ ] Make Catalyst API methods accessible to LG
+- [x] Make Catalyst API methods accessible to LG

 ### Additional Features

 - [ ] Built-in extraction lists on Catalyst such as countries
-- [ ] Change the machine learning categorization method to infer tags on untagged docs by using existing, user-added tags as training data

 ## Upload Form